Why is a Household Goods Bank Needed?

 The Wish Project services clients throughout Greater Lowell and the Merrimack Valley .
 Most of our clients have suffered a one-time life-altering event.
 More than 85% are women and children and nearly.
 We help homeless families the elderly, mentally and physically ill, infants, babies, and individuals.
 All we require is that they are partnered with a social agency so together they can work to determine the goods and services they need.
 Our online referral system, dramatically reduces the paperwork and wait time between social service agency referral and The Wish Project assistance.
 Once the request for help, or the “Wish”, is submitted and approved All that is left is a trip to the warehouse to pick up the goods. and the “Wish” comes true

 Since its inception, The Wish Project has moved from 70% grant funded to 97% privately funded.
-The three largest sources of revenue are private donations, agency fees and active fundraising.
-In 2011 a Zero Waste Initiative was implemented that opened new revenue streams through recycled electronics, clothing, paper, and other goods unneeded for client use.
+The three largest sources of revenue are private donations, grants and special events.